hbs-guidance/draft-hbs-state/draft-wiggers-hbs-state.md

 XMSS/XMSS<sup>MT</sup>).

-Each of the N sectors can be generated with a unique seed value to cryptographically isolate the sectors from each other, though this REQUIRES that the path information for each sector's root node (i.e., all off-path nodes between the sector root node and the top level node value) be stored with each sector's private key at key generation time since a sector will not know the
+Each of the N sectors can be generated with a unique seed value to cryptographically isolate the sectors from each other, though this requires that the path information for each sector's root node (i.e., all off-path nodes between the sector root node and the top level node value) be stored with each sector's private key at key generation time since a sector will not know the